Elio - Freeze Frame Clip

 Movie"It’s like an ascension"

-Want to watch 'Stopped Making Excuses' on your TV, phone, or tablet?
-Tracking down a streaming service to buy, rent, download, or view the Rob Semmer-directed movie via subscription can be challenging, so we here at Moviefone want to do the work for you.
+Craving a viewing of 'Stopped Making Excuses' on your favorite screen?
+Discovering a streaming service to buy, rent, download, or view the Rob Semmer-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.

-What, so now you want to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "What follows is a candid look at the Pittsburgh native’s past six years, starting with his ascent, when he was 19, as a popular but critically panned rapper.
 “I was an easy target.
 I admit that,” he says now.
 “It became one of those things where I got so much negativity that it almost became, like, ‘There’s no point to overly hate on this dude, let me look in and see what he’s doing.’
 And when you look in, there’s some good music there.”
 Following his 2011 debut album, Billboard's first independently released No.1 in over a decade, Mac moved to Los Angeles, where it seemed to many he was thriving.
 That’s where Andrew Nosnitsky met him for Mac Miller's 2013 The FADER cover story, and where he played an endearing role in Earl Sweatshirt’s cover too." .